flowchart LR

 - Why will you choose this graph to express such an idea?

-The concept of the grammar of graphics was first proposed in Wilkinson (2011) (I cite the second edition, but it was actually described in the first edition in 2005).
-It describes the seven basic elements of a statistical graph:
+The concept of the grammar of graphics was first proposed by Wilkinson (Wilkinson 2011) (I cite the second edition, but it was initially described in the first edition in 2005).
+It outlines the seven basic elements of a statistical graph:

 - Data: